arielsalminen/responsive-nav.js/README.md

 * Uses CSS3 transitions and touchstart
 * Removes the 300ms delay between a physical tap and the click event
 * Makes it possible to use CSS3 transition with max-height: auto
-* Built accessibility in mind, meaning this will work on the screen readers too
+* Built accessibility in mind, meaning that it works on screen readers too
-* Works in all major desktop and mobile browsers including IE6 and up (tested in the Helsinki Device Lab)
+* Works in all major desktop and mobile browsers including IE6 and up

 # Demo